Jesús María Zamora: Club career

-Born in Rentería, Gipuzkoa, Zamora played his entire professional career with local club Real Sociedad.
-After a slow 1974–75 (nine games) he went on to make a further 446 La Liga appearances in the next 14 years, being an instrumental figure alongside the likes of namesake Jesús María Satrústegui.
+Born in Errenteria, Gipuzkoa, Zamora spent his entire career with local club Real Sociedad.
+After a slow 1974–75 (nine games), he went on to make a further 446 La Liga appearances in the next 14 years, being an instrumental figure alongside the likes of namesake Jesús María Satrústegui.

 Zamora's finest hour as a player undoubtedly came in the last game (and literally the last second) of the 1980–81 season, as he scored the tying goal at Sporting de Gijón, giving the Basques the needed point to clinch the league title at the expense of Real Madrid, whose players were already celebrating after a 3–1 away win against Real Valladolid, only to be told about Zamora's feat over a radio broadcast.
 He scored three in 31 matches the following campaign, as Sociedad renewed their domestic supremacy.

-After retiring in 1989, Zamora worked with his only club in several capacities.
+Having retired in 1989, Zamora worked with his only club in several capacities.
 From 2002 to 2004 he assisted Raynald Denoueix, and aided to a runner-up position in his second year.
-However, after another legendary teammate, José Mari Bakero, was relieved of his general manager duties by him, in late 2006, the season ended in relegation, the first in 40 years, and Zamora too resigned.
+However, as another legendary teammate, José Mari Bakero, was relieved of his general manager duties by him, in late 2006, the season ended in relegation, the first in 40 years, and Zamora too resigned.

 International career

 Zamora played 30 times for Spain and scored three goals, his debut coming in a friendly with Italy on 21 December 1978.
-He took part in the UEFA Euro 1980 and 1982 FIFA World Cup finals, retiring after the 0–0 draw against England on 5 July 1982, in the latter competition – this would also be longtime clubmate Satrústegui's last match.
+He took part in the UEFA Euro 1980 and 1982 FIFA World Cup finals, retiring after the 0–0 draw against England on 5 July in the latter competition – this would also be longtime clubmate Satrústegui's last match.

+On 25 March 1981, both Satrústegui and Zamora were on target as the national team won for the first time in history at Wembley Stadium, scoring on either side of Glenn Hoddle's 26th-minute equaliser.